X vs. Bluesky: Engagement Rate Trends Compared

 Millennials are the most active users on X, with 37% engaging daily, followed closely by Gen Z at 33%.
 These two groups also make up Bluesky's core audience, each with 21% daily usage.
 However, Bluesky struggles to attract older generations - 88% of Gen X and a staggering 97% of Boomers+ don't use the platform at all.
 This makes Bluesky a better fit for brands targeting younger, values-driven audiences but limits its utility for campaigns aimed at older demographics.

 On X, younger users drive high interaction volumes, creating a "high risk, high reward" dynamic.
 While the median post garners only about four engagements, the average soars to 328 due to occasional viral hits.
-Older generations, though less active, contribute to the platform’s reach during major events.
-On Bluesky, engagement is more consistent and community-focused: with an average of 21 engagements per post and less variance, users are less likely to experience viral spikes but more likely to receive steady, reliable responses from a close-knit audience.
+Older generations, though less active, contribute to the platform's reach during major events.
+On Bluesky, engagement is more consistent and community-focused.
+The average was 21 engagements per post with less variance, so viral spikes are less common and steady responses from a close-knit audience matter more.

 For U.S. marketers, this means positioning X as the go-to platform for broad, multi-generational campaigns and Bluesky as the preferred channel for engaging early adopters and fostering community connections.
 Use X for mass-appeal, time-sensitive initiatives - like product launches, live events, or announcements - targeting Millennials and Gen Z while still capturing incremental reach from Gen X and Boomers.
 On Bluesky, focus on deeper engagement strategies, such as behind-the-scenes content, long-form discussions, value-driven messaging, and feedback loops aimed at younger, tech-savvy users.
 Tools like TheBlue.social's Bluesky analytics can help identify which posts resonate with this niche audience, while cross-posting and scheduling features allow you to test how different generations respond to the same content across both platforms.